FatherofElias/Mini-Project-API-Integration/README.md

 ### Homepage/Search Page

-The landing page of the application, featuring a Bootstrap navbar and a jumbotron with a searchbar exploring Pokémon.
+The landing page of the application, featuring a Bootstrap navbar and a jumbotron with a searchbar for exploring Pokémon.

 ### Pokémon Types Page